 Allen Killian-Moore (he/him) was born the fall of 1981.
-He is a neurodivergent, autistic, multidisciplinary artist working in Wet Plate Collodion, Moving-Image, Writing, Curation, Performance, Visual Art, Veganism, Social Justice, and Secular Humanism.
+He is a neurodivergent, autistic, multidisciplinary artist working in Wet Plate Collodion, Moving-Image, Writing, Curation, Performance, Visual Art, and Social Justice.
 His work across a variety of mediums explores coexistence in many forms—individual and collective, social and political, life and death.
 Allen's working definition of coexistence is the following: Things (places, people, animals, objects, ideas) existing all at once, in both disharmony and harmony, along with the tension between those things and states of being.
 To all of his work, Allen brings his autistic, idiosyncratic, outsider perspective; circumventing the narrow mindsets of our often ableist, neurotypical world.

 Allen’s wet plate collodion photographic work is multidimensional.
 His community sourced personal portrait sessions in the Neurodivergent Tintype Studio are a paradoxical amalgam of contemporary fine art photography and vernacular photography, ultimately intended for personal home viewing.
 This ongoing project is called Contemporary Vernacular Paradox for those reasons.
 Much of his other work in wet plate collodion is project based and intended for public engagement.
 Allen's project based work exists in a socially engaged fine arts context and he is interested in the way that photographic portraiture may radically center images of people who’ve been denigrated, excluded, or oppressed.
 Allen utilizes a victorian era photochemical process to create socially aware studio portraiture which is deployed to artfully elevate difference to the level of compelling visual signifiers.
 As the wet plate process is both a science and an art, it is highly controlled yet entails collaboration with chance.
 Thus, there are visual imperfections inherent to the process which lend it a potent aesthetic variety, and its actinic (blue/uv light sensitive) likenesses call out for recognition from their hand-varnished, physical surfaces.